Trustee nominee Plum withdraws, CNC seeks new candidates

 Ellen Plum, one of the three candidates nominated to run for Scarsdale village trustee, has withdrawn her application, the Citizens Nominating Committee announced Jan.
-25. The committee said it will review applicants to run for a two-year term in the village election on March 16.
+25. The committee said it will review applicants to run for a two-year term on the board of trustees in the village election on March 16.
 Potential applicants can contact Steve Pass at smpass@gmail.com (917-744-5026) or Eric Lichtenstein at edlichtenstein@gmail.com (917-864-1122) or contact any other CNC member to express interest.

 Applications are due Sunday, Jan.
 31. The Citizens Nominating Committee plans to meet on February 1 at 8 p.m. to review new applications.